|

 in Italy.
 During Giovanni's lifetime, the city of Florence, unlike most

-symbol of the Renaissance in Florence
+- the visible symbol of the Renaissance

-architect of the day, Filippo Brunelleschi.
+by the foremost architect of the day, Filippo Brunelleschi.
 His father, Giovanni, had fostered the fine arts because he felt it was his patriotic duty to do so, but Cosimo was a genuinely enthusiastic patron both of fine art painting and sculpture.
 From childhood, he had enjoyed the company of wise tutors.
 In his maturity, he loved nothing better than those times when he was able to leave the responsibilities of business and government and surround himself with learned men.
 He was knowledgeable about art and constantly receptive to new talent.
 It was Cosimo who persuaded the architect

 Michelozzo to rebuild the Dominican monastery of San Marco and who encouraged